 The Bowers & Wilkins 606 S2 Anniversary Edition is now something of an industry legend.
-It has dominated the mid-priced standmounter market over the last three years with nothing we've reviewed coming close to knocking it off top spot.
+It has dominated the mid-priced standmounter market over the last four years with nothing we've reviewed coming close to knocking it off top spot.

 The original 606 was only a couple of years old when it was upgraded to S2 Anniversary Edition spec.
-The relatively short life of the original wasn't because it was poor - it was also a What Hi-Fi? award winner - but was down to the company wanting to celebrate 25 years of the entry-level 600 series products.
+The relatively short life of the original wasn't because it was poor - it was also a What Hi-Fi?
+Award winner - but was down to the company wanting to celebrate 25 years of the entry-level 600 series products.

 To mark the anniversary, B&W decided to upgrade the core models – the baby 607, the floorstanding 603, the HTM6 centre and the 606 on test here – leaving the existing three subwoofers untouched.

 On paper, the low-key nature of the revisions left us underwhelmed considering the significance of the anniversary.
 Cosmetically, they amount to the addition of an oak finish to go along with the existing black and white options, and an inscription on the tweeter surround to mark the Anniversary status.

 The only performance related change is an upgraded crossover that features better-quality capacitors, some of which were originally seen in the recently announced and more premium 700 Signature series.

 Everything else remains unchanged from the previous generation; a check through the specifications shows no technical changes at all – sensitivity, frequency response, power handling, all remain the same.
 Let’s be clear though, that isn’t a bad thing, as testified by the 606’s 2019 Product of the Year Award win.